CADmium-Co/CADmium/README.md

   - [ ] Natural UX for when a link truly breaks
   - [ ] Orientation cube in upper right (replace Gizmo)
 - [ ] Export
-  - [ ] proper scaling on .obj and .step exports (currently the units are off)
+  - [ ] Proper scaling on .obj and .step exports (currently the units are off)
   - [ ] .dxf export for sketches
+- [ ] Units
+  - [ ] Make it clear what units the whole file is in
 - [ ] Marketing
   - [ ] Youtube video demonstrations
     - [ ] A simple cube